 Doris Gallagher is the Confirmation Coordinator and the Administrative Assistant for Youth Ministry.
 She coordinates the Confirmation Preparation process for teenagers at St. Joseph.
 A parishioner since 1970 and a long-time youth ministry volunteer, Doris has a great degree of familiarity with the parish and our youth ministry program.
 She and her husband, Danny Gallagher, have a particular fondness for Confirmation prep, having volunteered as retreat leaders and catechists as their own children prepared for the Sacrament.
 With numerous years of experience as a mother and home educator of her seven children, home school co-op coordinator, high school teacher, parish volunteer, and wife of a man deeply committed to various ministries in our parish, Doris brings a unique perspective to her role on staff.

-Cathy Nusbaum serves as the baptism coordinator, VIRTUS coordinator, bulletin editor, administrative assistant for Mission Support, and is the employee liaison for the 150th Jubilee Celebration.
-She has worked at SJCC for almost six years.
-Her responsibilities including scheduling children for baptism, working with volunteers in our church as part of our protection of youth and children, and working with the 150th committee in organizing our celebrations.
+Cathy Nusbaum serves as the baptism coordinator, VIRTUS coordinator, bulletin editor, and administrative assistant for Mission Support.
+She has worked at SJCC for almost eight years.
+Her responsibilities including scheduling children for baptism, working with volunteers in our church as part of our protection of youth and children, and with communications and the business office.
 In addition she supports Fr.
 John with his work with evangelization and the welcome committee.
 Cathy lives in the community with her parents, who she cares for and has been a parishioner here at SJCC for her entire life.